aws/sagemaker-tensorflow-training-toolkit/README.rst

 Functional tests require your Docker image to be within an `Amazon ECR repository <https://docs .aws.amazon.com/AmazonECS/latest/developerguide/ECS_Console_Repositories.html>`__.

-The `docker-base-name` is your `ECR repository namespace <https://docs.aws.amazon .com/AmazonECR/latest/userguide/Repositories.html>`__.
+The Docker-base-name is your `ECR repository namespace <https://docs.aws.amazon .com/AmazonECR/latest/userguide/Repositories.html>`__.

-The `instance-type` is your specified `Amazon SageMaker Instance Type
+The instance-type is your specified `Amazon SageMaker Instance Type
 <https://aws.amazon.com/sagemaker/pricing/instance-types/>`__ that the functional test will run on.